larsterje/PC-reports/README.md

 ## Semester planning of services
 - We are planning a 6 month semester ahead, and to make the generation of services easier, this is a tool to create many plans automaticly

+## disclaimer
-## To my defence I haven't beein programming since university 20 years ago, so I picked up the art a year ago, so please beer over with some of the quality of the code.
+In my defence I haven't beein programming since university 20 years ago, so I picked up the art a year ago, so please beer over with some of the quality of the code.
 It is getting better :-) But the code is badly documented, so you need to know your PHP to keep up with whats happening.